 iPadOS includes hundreds of new features and improvements.
 It shares a lot of features with iOS 13, but it also includes many iPad specific features for enhances multitasking, file management, Apple Pencil use, and pro app usage.
 But Bluetooth connectivity issues still remain one of the most commonly reported problems by users after upgrading to iOS 13.
 In this article, we will show you how to fix Bluetooth problems in iPadOS 13 – iPadOS 13.7 on your iPad, iPad Pro, and iPad Air.

 Wondering if your iPad will get the stable iPadOS update if its currently running iPadOS developer or public beta?

 iPadOS comes with hundreds of new features such as Dark Mode, New Reminders app, New Photo, and Video editor, Widgets on the Home screen, and more, but like any major software update, there have been reports of users facing problems with iPadOS.
 Here are some of the common iPadOS issues that users are reporting with iPadOS 13 – iPadOS 13.6.1 and what you can do to fix these problems.

 Apple has released iPadOS 13 – iPadOS 13.7 for iPad, iPad Pro, and iPad Air.
 Here’s how to download iPadOS 13.7 and install it on your iPad to enjoy the hundreds of new features such as Dark Mode, widgets on the Home screen, ability to open multiple windows of the same app, new Photo & Video editor, new Reminders app, performance improvements and lots more.

-Alongside iOS 13.1, Apple will also release iPadOS 13 to the public on September 24.
-This will be the first major release of iPadOS since it was announced at WWDC 2019.
+Alongside iOS 13.1, Apple today also released iPadOS to the public.
+This is the first release of iPadOS and it comes with a number of new features.